 TL;DR: Is Granola AI Worth It in 2026?

-• Granola AI raised $125M at a $1.5B valuation in March, so it’s no longer just a note taker, it’s building toward enterprise AI
+• Granola AI raised $125M at a $1.5B valuation in March 2026 and is now building toward enterprise AI rather than simple note taking

 • It’s bot-free: no participant joins your call, it captures audio directly from your device